 Gasket: “[O]riginally my take on Industrial country jug band blues, [Gasket] has an inverted Howlin’ Wolf riff.
 It’s a modern greasy blues tune originally about how I never used condoms as a teen.”
 [Beer Melodies]

 Phone Call from Leavenworth: “As far as “Phone Call From Leavenworth”, I was living in Europe at the time, a couple of years before I got signed.
 And I was trying out of desperation to write hit radio music, and I put myself in this block.
 The title came from James Taylor’s “Ballad of Pretty Boy Floyd”, actually.
 It’s a song about being in a creative jail, where certain values put me in this creative jail.
 People take it literally, though.
-I mean, they’ve written me from jail!” [no source interview from Dust Forums].
+I mean, they’ve written me from jail!” [no source interview].

 Ghost Dance: ‘Ghost Dance,’ a real standout on ‘War Crime Blues,’ features a driving slide guitar and evokes the spirit of the Native American warrior Sitting Bull, who led the1890 Sioux resistance against the U.S Army.
 The Sioux believed that performing the Ghost Dance ritual would help them triumph over the military.
 Sitting Bull is never referred to in the song.
 It’s all about nuance for Whitley.
 A casual reference that is up to the listener to pursue.
 Or not.
 [Joy Sculnick, NYTimes, WHITLEY WAXES PHILOSOPHICAL ON “WAR CRIME BLUES”]